How To Take Care of Your Perm

 - Avoid putting your hair in a ponytail before washing your hair.

 How Does a Perm Work?

-Once the curlers are removed, your hair will now be “permanently” curled (which is where the term “perm” comes from).
-Unlike hair dyes, perms can’t be washed out.
-However, just because your hair is curled doesn’t mean it’s impossible to do any of the hairstyles you used to do before the treatment.
+Even though your hair is curly, it doesn’t mean it’s impossible to do any of the hairstyles you used to do before the treatment.
 You can still straighten, curl, and style permed hair just like you would normally.
 Here are some ways you can style your curly hair.